fleek-network/ursa/.github/pull_request_template.md

 # Why

-> Please include a summary of the issue the PR addresses, including motivation and context.
+> Please include a summary of why the pull request is needed, including motivation and context.

 Fixes # (issue)

 # What

-- Change 1 made to solve the issue
+- Change 1
-- Change 2 made to solve the issue
+- Change 2
+- Change 3

 ## Demo

-(optional) Include screenshots or links to showcase the changes made.
+> (optional) Include screenshots or links to showcase the changes made.

 # Notes

-- (optional) Notable changes or requirements to consider for reviewers
+> (optional) open questions, notable changes, or requirements to consider for reviewers.
-- (optional) Open questions or concerns to address before merging

 # Checklist